up42/docs/source/going-further/restricted-blocks-tutorial.rst

-If you select the **Request Access** button then it **delegates** to the mail application that you have configured in your operating system environment and populates the message with the following questions that you neeed to reply to:
+If you select the **Request Access** button then it **delegates** to the mail application that you have configured in your operating system environment and populates the composed message with the following questions that you neeed to reply to:

  + In what industry are you doing business?
  + Describe your potential use case for this block.